ChenSysu/homepage/about.md

 he obtained my master degree in Logic from Sun Yat-sen University and did a bachelor of Computer Science at Guangzhou University, China.

-He enjoy writing about himself in the third person
+He enjoy writing about himself in the third person.

 ## Papers and Talks
 * W. Chen and U. Endriss.
 Preservation of Semantic Properties during the Aggregation of Abstract Argumentation Frameworks.
 Working Paper, 2017.